Calculating the Right Amount of Roth Conversions

 The final option we’ll discuss is “filling” a particular tax bracket each year.
 In other words, we look at the income for the year and then convert as much as we can without raising your income above higher tax bracket thresholds.

-The nice part about this strategy is it’s specific to your needs and focuses on tax efficiency.
-We’re not going to raise your annual income too high, but we’ll be making meaningful progress toward converting traditional accounts to Roth.
+This strategy is specific to your needs and focuses on tax efficiency.
+We’re not going to raise your annual income too much, but we’ll make meaningful progress toward converting traditional accounts to Roth accounts.

 When looking at Max and Minny’s situation, we can plan to fill the 12% tax bracket starting at retirement and continuing until they start drawing Social Security at age 70.
 This results in an additional $3,204,077 in their lifetime – even better!
 They’ll also save an estimated $269,015 in taxes overall!

 You might be wondering why Max and Minny would fill the 12% tax bracket and not the 22% or 24% brackets.
-The answer is simple, converting more at higher tax brackets is a lot less effective.
-Think about it this way, converting within the 12% bracket is like a discount on taxes compared to converting at the 22% tax bracket.
+The answer is simple: converting more at higher tax brackets is a lot less effective.
+Converting within the 12% bracket is like getting a tax discount compared to converting at the 22% bracket or paying the “widow’s penalty” later on.

 How Much Do You Really Need to Convert?